ArtWhisperer: A Dataset for Characterizing Human-AI Interactions in Artistic Creations

 \section{Interaction Game}

-In the game, players are shown a target image.
-A few example target images are provided in Figures~\ref{fig:ex_target_images},~\ref{fig:diverse_prompt_examples}.
-Players are also provided a limited interface to a text-to-image model; in particular, they are given access to the ``positive prompt'' and ``negative prompt'' inputs to the Stable Diffusion (SD) v2.1 model \cite{rombach2022high}.
-Here, the positive prompt should contain what the user would like to see in the generated image, while the negative prompt should contain what the user would like omitted from the generated image.
-Upon inputting a prompt (which often only includes a positive prompt and no negative prompt), the player is shown the image generated by the AI model, along with a score based on similarity between their generated image and the target image.
-This interface is shown in Figure~\ref{fig:game_interface}.
+In our game, players are shown a target image (see Figures~\ref{fig:ex_target_images} and~\ref{fig:diverse_prompt_examples}).
+Players are also given a limited interface to a text-to-image model, Stable Diffusion (SD) v2.1 model \cite{rombach2022high}.
+In particular, players can enter a ``positive prompt'' (describes the desired content) and a ``negative prompt'' (describes what should be omitted) to steer the AI model.
+All models hyperparameters including the seed are fixed.
+Upon inputting a prompt, the player is shown the image generated by the AI model, along with a similarity score between their generated image and the target image.
+The interface is shown in Figure~\ref{fig:game_interface}.

-Note that players only have access to the model through the positive and negative prompts.
-In particular, all other parameters are fixed, including the random seed.
-We opted to fix the random seed for each target image so that all players will generate the same image given the same prompt.